 When supplied with a draught diverter, it must be fitted to the boiler as supplied, NO modifications are permitted on site.
 Prior to fitting the assembly to the boiler, the top casing panel should be removed from its packing and placed in position.
 Fitting this panel after the flue is fitted is not recommended.
-Care should be taken to ensure the seal between primary flue pipe (Standard Diverter model) and boiler spigot is sound, as a leak may affect the boiler's operation.
+Care should be taken to ensure the seal between primary flue pipe and boiler spigot is sound as a leak may affect the boilers' operation.